SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

    List of the predefined regression variables to be included in the model.
 Option is available when **Calendar**  $\rightarrow \ $ **tradingDays** $\rightarrow \ $**option** is set to *UserDefined*.
    When the user chooses the *UserDefined* type for a trading day effect estimation, one must specify the corresponding
    variables by clicking the field and choosing variables from the list.
-It should be noted that such variables need to be
+It should be noted that [such variables need to be
-   already defined (see 6.2), otherwise the list is empty.
+   already defined](../reference-manual/user-defined-variables.html), otherwise the list is empty.
   The default setting is *Unsused.*

  - **Calendar** $\rightarrow \ $**tradingDays** $\rightarrow \ $ **tradingDays**<br> *regression variables, itrad*